rki-mf1/VirusWarn-Flu/test/README.md

 # Test Datasets

-In this folder, there are test datasets for FluWarnSystem which were downloaded from [OpenFlu](https://openflu.vital-it.ch).
+In this folder, there are test datasets for VirusWarn-Flu which were downloaded from [OpenFlu](https://openflu.vital-it.ch).

 The corresponding metadata files couldn't be downloaded due to an error, so alternative metadata files with only Isolate Name and Collection Date were prepared.